 - There is low concurrency.

-- Elapsed time is important.
+- The elapsed time is critical.

 |Service Names||Degree of Parallelism||Resource Shares||Concurrent Statements||FAN Enabled||TAC Enabled|